Semicile17/Semicile17/README.md

 - 👋 Hi, I’m @Semicile17
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Android development
-- 🌱 I’m currently learning frontend web development
+- 🌱 I’m currently learning Android development
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 Semicile17/Semicile17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.